suncoast-devs/handbook/curriculum/front-end/react-i/assignments/minesweeper.md

 ### Adventure Mode

 - [ ] Before creating the game, prompt the user to choose: _Easy_, _Medium_, or _Hard_ mode.
+- [ ] Have fun with the styling, make it your own

 ### Epic Mode

 - [ ] Render your victory/failure message as it's own "_screen_".
 - [ ] On that screen add a button to restart or play again.
 - [ ] Store the current game id in `localStorage`, and render the same game, rather than creating a new one every time (until the player presses the restart button).
+- [ ] Add sound effects.

 ## Additional Resources